 In order to keep parents and carers more informed of their child’s progress within school, we issue the children with a Mid-Year Report.
 This is a ‘snapshot’ of how your child is progressing within different areas of their school life.
 This report has been very successful over the last few years and we have seen that it will provides a wonderful starting point for discussions you have with your child’s teacher during their consultations.
 It will be given out at the mid-point of the academic year, just before we hold our spring consultations.
 EYFS (Reception & Nursery) will also have a Mid-Year Report but their format will be slightly different.

-The Mid-Year Report focusses on three areas – academia, independent learning and social – and will be graded on a scale of one to five using the following key:
+The Mid-Year Report focuses on three areas – academia, independent learning and social – and will be graded on a scale of one to five using the following key:

 1 – Requires Improvement